 An integral part of female health is preventive care against several different types of cancer that women can develop.
-This is why cancer screenings are so necessary during annual well woman exams with your OB/GYN.
+This is why cancer screenings in Miami are so necessary during annual well-woman exams with your OB/GYN.

 Common Female Cancers to Watch For